imran-de/medi-healt-care/README.md

-# Getting Started with Health care
+# Getting Started with Medi-health care

-This project was tailwind css cdn [Health Care Live](https://health-care-react.web.app/).
+This project was tailwind css cdn [Medi-health Care](https://health-care-react.web.app/).

 ## use Scripts